Izenda7Series/docs/ui/doc_security_recommendations.rst

 Reporting databases
 ~~~~~~~~~~~~~~~~~~~~~
 Following the principle of least privilege, your connection strings for the reporting database(s) should have the most restrictive permissions necessary to the application.
-As Izenda does not update these reporting databases, read-only, and execute (if you are using store procedures) will be sufficient.
+Note, if you are using stored procedures, you will need "execute" permissions.

 Embedded Security - Deployment Mode 1
 ------------------------------------------------------